 Demography in Indian Villages

-According to the Indian Census of 2001 nearly 74 percent of Indians live in around 6, 38,365 different villages.
+According to the 2011 census of India, 68.84 percent of Indians live in 640,867 different villages.
 India has about 500,000 villages that are scattered throughout the country, where the population varies accordingly.
 Some villages have a population less than 500, while 3,976 villages have a population of more than 10,000 people.
 In hilly regions of central, eastern and far northern India, villages are more spread out, reflecting the nature of the topography.
-In the states of West Bengal

 Culture in Indian Villages